Monday morning we had time to venture out for one last time before beginning our flight back to the U.S. in the afternoon.

 Following a fresh, local lunch, we traveled to two of the farms that have been agents of change to the community, having been trained by World Vision Kenya.

 We arrived in Nairobi, Kenya Saturday evening, having left Austin on Friday

 afternoon with stops in Atlanta and Amsterdam.
-We were met at the airport by Samuel, and stayed overnight in Nairobi at the Eka hotel, then
+We were met at the airport by Samuel, and stayed overnight in Nairobi at the EKA hotel.

-attended church Sunday morning at Citam Karen church in Nairobi.
+Sunday morning we attended church at Citam Karen in Nairobi.

 We did some shopping after church in Nairobi at the Utamaduni Craft shop and toured the Kazuri Bead Centre factory before flying to Eldoret to spend the night at the Boma Inn Hotel.